techy-Nik/Git_commands_cheat_sheet/README.md

 It compresses a folder into a .tar.gz archive
 Command 10 : "wget <url>"
-It downloads files from internet via command line
+It downloads files from internet via command line Command 11 : "git log --oneline --graph --all"
+It shows summarize visula representation of your commit history for all branches